 Core WordPress has been built with an emphasis on speed and performance, which is critical if you want your site to rank well in Google.
-There are also many plugins available which help you optimise your site design and content, the most popular of which is Yoast.
+There are also many plugins available which help you optimise your site design and content.
+My preferred SEO plugin is the super powerful RankMath.

 WordPress can only do so much though, and there are lots of other factors to bear in mind if you want an SEO friendly website, such as optimising images so that these load quickly.
-The most important factor though is content, as your site will not rank very well with stale and outdated content that is poorly structured.
+One of the most important factor though is content, as your site will not rank very well with stale and outdated content that is poorly structured.

 5: WordPress is scalable

 WordPress can be used to power anything from the smallest blog through to websites for some of the largest multinational companies.
-For example, BBC America, Sony Music and Walt Disney all have websites built with WordPress.
+For example, BBC America, Sony Music, Walt Disney and the New York Times all have websites built with WordPress.

 All of this means that WordPress is the ideal platform for your business website, because you can easily extend your website as your business grows.

 So to summarise, my 5 reasons to use WordPress are as follows:

 - WordPress is open-source, so it’s not under the control of one company

 - the huge community means that WordPress is continually evolving